artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 > References from JS 2017: [React][react], [Relay][relay]

 Both of these tools provide a developer experience better than iOS native tooling.
 React's strict state management rules allow external tools to extend a React application easily, so the onus is not on the React team to make better tools.
-Other projects provide tools like: [debuggers][rn-debugger], [external state viewers][reactotron], [runtime code injection][hrm], [component storyboarding][storybook] all of which can be running simultaneously at runtime.
+Other projects provide tools like: [debuggers][rn-debugger], [external state viewers][reactotron], [runtime code injection][hrm], [component storyboarding][storybook] all of which can be running simultaneously as you arer building your application.
+Imagine being given the flow of all state in your app in [every bug report][logrocket].

 A single press of save would take your changes, inject it into your current running application, keep you in the exact same place, depending on the type of change it could re-layout your views, and so you can stay in your editor and make your changes. <em>From 25 seconds, to less than one</em>.
 For a lot of my work, I can put my tests, debuggers and the application on another screen, and just move my head to watch changes propagate on save.